Find A Speaker or Advisor

 Learn More About Howard Gardner

-Dr. Howard Gardner has authored several hundred articles and over 30 books, including “Leading Minds” (2011), “Five Minds for the Future” (2009), “Changing Minds” (2006), “The Disciplined Mind” (2000) and, more recently, “The App Generation: How Today’s Youth Navigate Identity, Intimacy, and Imagination in a Digital World” (2013).
+Dr. Howard Gardner is a Research Professor at the Harvard Graduate School of Education.
+He has authored several hundred articles and over 30 books, including “Leading Minds” (2011), “Five Minds for the Future” (2009), “Changing Minds” (2006), “The Disciplined Mind” (2000) and “The App Generation: How Today’s Youth Navigate Identity, Intimacy, and Imagination in a Digital World” (2013).
 His intellectual memoir, “A Synthesizing Mind” was published in 2020.
+In 2024, Teachers College Press is publishing “The Essential Howard Gardner on Education” and “The Essential Howard Gardner on Mind.”

 Repeatedly recognized as one of the 100 most influential public intellectuals in the world by Foreign Policy and Prospect magazines, Professor Gardner has earned numerous honors, including a MacArthur Prize Fellowship and John S. Guggenheim Memorial Foundation Fellowship, the Prince of Asturias Award for Social Sciences, and he was the first American to receive the University of Louisville’s Grawemeyer Award in Education.
-He was also named to the American Management Association’s Top 30 Leaders in Business of 2014 list.
-Most recently, Professor Gardner was the recipient of the 2020 Distinguished Contributions to Research in Education Award from the American Educational Research Association.
+He has also been named to the American Management Association’s Top 30 Leaders in Business.
+Professor Gardner was the recipient of the 2020 Distinguished Contributions to Research in Education Award from the American Educational Research Association.
 He has received honorary degrees from 31 colleges and universities, including institutions in Bulgaria, Canada, Chile, Greece, Ireland, Israel, Italy, South Korea and Spain.
 Professor Gardner has also been elected a member of the American Academy of Arts and Sciences, the American Philosophical Society, the National Academy of Education and the London-based Royal Society for the Encouragement of Arts, Manufactures and Commerce.
 He has served on a number of boards, including that of New York’s Museum of Modern Art.

 Howard Gardner (and select colleagues) are available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.